questdb/net-questdb-client/README.md

 Use NuGet to add a dependency on this library.

 See: [https://www.nuget.org/packages/net-questdb-client/](https://www.nuget.org/packages/net-questdb-client/)
-(Optional) to use the client with TCP protocol authentication add Neget refrence to [https://www.nuget.org/packages/net-questdb-client-tcp-auth/](https://www.nuget.org/packages/net-questdb-client-tcp-auth/)
+(Optional) to use the client with TCP protocol authentication add NuGet refrence to [https://www.nuget.org/packages/net-questdb-client-tcp-auth/](https://www.nuget.org/packages/net-questdb-client-tcp-auth/)

 ## Usage